<i>Coprosma ciliata</i>(Coprosma ciliata) hero image

 Coprosma ciliata

-Image credit: Hairy Coprosma (Coprosma ciliata) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Hairy Coprosma (Coprosma ciliata) - Photo via Wikipedia

 Plant Description

-Coprosma ciliata, commonly known as Hairy Coprosma, is a variable, bushy evergreen shrub endemic to New Zealand, typically growing up to 3 meters tall.
+Coprosma ciliata , commonly known as Hairy Coprosma, is a variable, bushy evergreen shrub endemic to New Zealand, typically growing up to 3 meters tall Discover more about native trees.
 It is distinguished by its small, oval leaves that have characteristic hairy edges (cilia), giving the species its name.
 The leaves are thin, longer than wide, and often have one or two pits on their underside.
-The plant produces solitary, axillary flowers, followed by globose to oblong drupes (berries) approximately 6-7 mm in diameter, which can range in color from white, yellow, or orange to pink or purplish-red.
+The plant produces solitary, axillary flowers, followed by globose to oblong drupes (berries) approximately 6-7 mm in diameter, which can range in colour from white, yellow, or orange to pink or purplish-red.
 It is found in lowland to higher montane areas across New Zealand, thriving in cool, moist climates with good drainage and tolerant of harsh mountain conditions.

 Quick Facts